ethicalhackingplayground/Zin/README.md

 ### Features

 - Injects Payloads into all parameters
-- Saves responses into outfolder
+- Saves responses into output folder
 - Displays Status Code & Response Length
 - Can grep for patterns in the response
 - Really fast